rythmengine/rythm-doc/en/tutorial.md

     Oh no, this isn't what we want!
 What happened?

-    The reason is Rythm take "helloworld.html" as a template content rather than an external filename because Rythm cannot find it.
-Although we have created an external file named `helloworld.html`, we haven't told Rythm where it is.
-There are 2 ways to tell Rythm to load an external file
+    Okay here is what's going on: Rythm take "helloworld.html" as a template content rather than an external filename because Rythm cannot find a file named `helloworld.html`.
+We need to tell Rythm where the template file is.
+There are 2 ways to tell Rythm where to load an external file:

-    1. Set the `rythm.root` property to let Rythm know where the template files are stored.
+    1. Set the `home.template` property to let Rythm know where the template files are stored.
 This must be done before calling Rythm to render anything
     1. Put the template file into Java's class path

-    Let's try `rythm.root` approach first.
+    Let's try `home.template` approach first.
 Change the `HelloWorld.java` file as the follows:

     ```java
     import java.util.*;
     import com.greenlaw110.rythm.Rythm;

     public class HelloWorld {
         public static void main(String[] args) {
             // use java.util.Properties store the configuration
-           Properties p = new Properties();
+            Map<String, Object> p = new HashMap<String, Object>();
-           // tell rythm the template source files should be found from "resources" folder
+            // tell rythm where to find the template files
-           p.setProperty("rythm.root", "resources");
+            p.put("home.template", "resources");
             // init Rythm with our predefined configuration
             Rythm.init(p);
             System.out.println(Rythm.render("helloworld.html", "World"));
         }
     }
     ```